ln-dev7/world-portfolios/README.md

-# CAMEROON PORTFOLIOS
+# WORLD PORTFOLIOS

-Portfolio of Cameroonian developers.
+Portfolios of developers of the world

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### 🤝🏽 Contribute

-Want to add a portfolio to this list? read the [guidelines](https://github.com/ln-dev7/cameroon-porfolios/blob/master/CONTRIBUTING.md) on how to do that.
+Want to add a portfolio to this list? read the [guidelines](https://github.com/ln-dev7/world-porfolios/blob/master/CONTRIBUTING.md) on how to do that.